Web and Social Media Preservation Program

-More than ever before, web archiving in 2020 emerged internationally as a rapid response means of documenting a crisis.
-The COVID-19 pandemic of 2020 demonstrated that web archiving is one of the few immediate actions information professionals and digital librarians and archivists may take to preserve an historical timeline and primary resources on an extended crisis.
+More than ever before, web archiving since 2020 has emerged internationally as a rapid-response means of documenting a crisis.
+The COVID-19 pandemic demonstrated that web archiving is one of the few immediate actions that information professionals and digital librarians and archivists can take to preserve a historical timeline and the primary resources about an extended crisis.

-From the beginning of the COVID-19 pandemic in early 2020, LAC's Web Archiving and Social Media Program team was fully engaged in documenting the evolution of the situation and its effects on Canadian society.
+From the beginning of the COVID-19 pandemic in early 2020, Library and Archives Canada's (LAC) Web Archiving and Social Media Program team was fully engaged in documenting the evolution of the situation and its effects on Canadian society.
 The team curated a diverse collection that includes websites from government and non-government sources, as well as social media relating to the pandemic's impact on life in Canada.

-- French and English news media (daily newspaper crawls and targeted Covid-19 content)
+- French and English news media (daily newspaper crawls and targeted content)

 - Impact on business and the economy (for example, corporate sites for affected industries)

-- Sites focused on social and cultural aspects including religion and artistic and cultural expression and impacts on families, children, and education
+- Sites focused on social and cultural aspects, including religion, artistic and cultural expression, and impacts on families, children and education

-- Curated social media related to COVID-19 (e.g., Twitter communications from public health officials; ongoing capture of tweets with hashtags related to COVID-19 in Canada)
+- Curated social media related to COVID-19 (for example, Twitter communications from public health officials, and ongoing capture of tweets with hashtags related to COVID-19 in Canada)

-This important work not only collected digital information that will serve as historical primary sources on COVID-19 for future research, it will also help tomorrow's Canadians understand what it was like for those living through this crisis, and provide future leaders with important background, data, and experiences to help guide their decisions.
+This important work not only collected digital information that will serve as historical primary sources on COVID-19 for future research, but it will also help tomorrow's Canadians to understand what it was like for those living through this crisis, and it will provide future leaders with important background, data and experiences to help guide their decisions.

 This graph shows the distribution of all resources collected in the LAC COVID-19 collection by publisher/data origin.